mashraf94/Behavioral-Cloning-Project3/writeup_template.md

 #### 2. Regularizing the data's probability density:
 1. Plotted the raw data's histogram:
+    * After the collection process, the dataset included 23,926 images.
+However, after viewing the dataset distribution on a histogram (below) with 23 bins, each representing a range of angles.
+The steering angles around 0 had significanyly higher density.

 <p align="center" height=100 width=100><img src="./writeup_images/import_data_dist.png"/></p>

 2. Reduced the amount of data overshooting the scaled average by a range of experimented factors (1 --> 3), and choosing a factor of 1.5 as an optimum; Scaled Average = 1560 image/bin
+    * The data was filtered to make the model further generalize on hard angles up to -1 and 1, while maintaining the highest probability at 0, resembling the gaussian bell shape curve distribution.
+The filtered data had a total of 13,396 images.

 <p align="center"><img src="./writeup_images/filter_data_dist.png"/></p>

 3. Included images captured by the left and right cameras and adjusted the steering angle by a correction factor of 0.2.
 Plus, I flipped the each of the three images and applied a negative sign to the steering angles.
+    * This resulted in 6x the filtered images with a total of 80,376 images.

 <p align="center"><img src="./writeup_images/normalized_data_dist.png"/></p>